Updated for Warlords of Draenor

 - A small HoT, Gift of the Naaru, will help with survivability.

 - Shadowmeld drops aggro in PvE encounters, but it’s redundant with your Feign Death ability.
 It does not add to your Camouflage ability.

-- Night Elf hunters also gain the benefit of a 2% dodge chance increase, another bonus to stack with Aspect of the Monkey when forced into melee.
-This is slightly useful in PvP.
+- Night Elf hunters also gain the benefit of a 2% dodge chance increase which is slightly useful in PvP.